RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

     :ref:`GDNative <doc_what_is_gdnative>` instead.

-So far, we defined a clean SCsub that allows us to add the sources of our new module as part of the Godot binary.
+So far, we defined a clean SCsub that allows us to add the sources of our new module as part of the Rebel Engine binary.

 This static approach is fine when we want to build a release version of our game, given we want all the modules in a single binary.